-- 9.1 The Regulations allow Local Authorities to determine their own travel and subsistence allowances after having regard to the recommendation of their independent Members' Allowances Panels. - 9.2 As far as mileage rates are concerned, the Panel considers that car expenses should be limited to the tax free amount allowed by the Inland Revenue. - 9.3 However, that rate was increased by Her Majesty's Revenues and Customs on 6 April 2011from 40p per mile to 45p per mile to reflect the dramatic rise in the cost of fuel over the past 12 18 months. - 9.4 Although the Panel is of the view that the new rate should be adopted, it will be for Councillors to decide whether this increased mileage rate should be brought into effect next year, or whether the existing 40p rate should be retained.
-Whatever rate is decided upon, this will apply whatever the size of car engine, because the size of car was a matter for the individual. - 9.4 With regard to subsistence allowances, the Panel feel that the subsistence rates should be the same as those paid to the Council's officers.
+- 9.1 The Regulations allow Local Authorities to determine their own travel and subsistence allowances after having regard to the recommendation of their independent Members' Allowances Panels. - 9.2 As far as mileage rates are concerned, the Panel considers that car expenses should be limited to the tax free amount allowed by the Inland Revenue which currently stands at 45p per mile which is applicable whatever the size of car engine, because the size of car was a matter for the individual. - 9.3 With regard to subsistence allowances, the Panel feel that the subsistence rates should be the same as those paid to the Council's officers.
 These have not recently been reviewed nationally and the Panel is of the view that the level of subsistence allowances payable to Councillors should remain the same.